 As regards the alleged positions attributed to ADF [on reproductive rights and same-sex marriage], I am not aware of all of ADF’s policy or litigating positions, and for those positions of which I am aware, I do not recall when I learned of them.
 I do not work for ADF or have any official role with them.
 If I am confirmed as a judge on the Fourth Circuit, I will be bound by the precedent of the Supreme Court and the Fourth Circuit, including Roe v.
 Wade and Obergefell v.
 Hodges, among others.
 I will faithfully follow those precedents.

 Rushing evaded an inquiry from Sen. Patrick Leahy (D-Vermont) about whether she believes, as the ADF says it does, “that marriage equality represents a threat to the ‘foundation of society,’ and risks ‘needless emotional and material hardships” for “women, children, and the underprivileged.'”
 In response to a similar question from Sen. Sheldon Whitehouse (D-Rhode Island), Rushing dodged: “I do not know what is meant by ‘homosexual legal agenda’ or a link between homosexuality and pedophilia.”
-One could be forgiven for suspecting she’s never wondered.
+One could be forgiven for suspecting she’s never wondered what those phrases mean to ADF.

 On the other hand, Rushing agreed that homosexual individuals continue to experience discrimination in this country and said she is concerned about racial bias in the justice system.
 At the hearing, she also said it’s a constitutional problem whenever the government tries to enforce religious beliefs, giving as an example the compelled recitation of the Pledge of Allegiance and its “under God” phrase.
-This observation could have been an excellent impetus for further discussion of whether U.S. law should reflect its “Judeo-Christian” roots, as the ADF seems to believe, and whether Christianity accordingly deserves greater solicitude than other belief systems.
-The chance to answer such questions on camera may have served Rushing well.
+This observation could have been an excellent impetus for further discussion of whether U.S. law should reflect its “Judeo-Christian” roots, as the ADF seems to argue, and whether Christianity accordingly deserves greater solicitude than other belief systems.
+For an experienced advocate like Rushing, the chance to answer such questions on camera may have served her well.

 Along these lines, Democrats also asked Rushing, a Federalist Society member for many years, to address that organization’s stated goals relating to “liberal” and “conservative” ideas.
 Of course, she declined to do so: